k8ssandra/k8ssandra-operator/docs/install/README.md

 We will first look at a single cluster install to demonstrate that while K8ssandra Operator is designed for multi-clluster use, it can be used in a single cluster without any extran configuration.

 ## Automated Setup
-Run `make kind-setup` to create a single kind cluster and deploy k8ssandra-operator along with its dependencies.
+Run `make single-up` to create a single kind cluster and deploy k8ssandra-operator along with its dependencies.
 Check that there are two Deployments.
 The output should look similar to this:

 ```